The P.A.P.A - Sales Call Framework

 A = Ask (with genuine curiosity)

-This is where Dr. Brooks' research on questions becomes critical.
-People who ask more questions—especially follow-up questions—are rated as more likable and trustworthy.
+Eliminate nervous energy and over-talking with careful consideration.
+People who ask more questions—especially follow-up questions—are rated as more likeable and trustworthy.

 Charismatic people know when to stop talking and can have a balanced conversation which creates connection.